The Brand Continuum

 Because you know whether the organisation needs movement or rest.

-The Continuum works because it captures the structure that sits underneath almost every brand collapse I’ve ever seen.
+The Brand Continuum works because it captures the structure that sits underneath almost every brand collapse I’ve ever seen.
 A structure that science actively helps explain.

-This is why leaders who learn The Continuum stop making decisions based on pressure and start making decisions based on the system they’re actually running.
+This is why leaders who learn The Brand Continuum stop making decisions based on pressure and start making decisions based on the system they’re actually running.

 What leaders gain